-Intragovernmental Accounts Receivable increased by \$696.3 million (100%).
+Intragovernmental Accounts Receivable decreased by \$696.3 million (100%).
+There were no intragovernmental receivables in FY24.
 The FY23 receivable represents contributions due from the Army that were intended for payment in September but that were not received until October due to IPAC processing cutoff at the end of the month.